mHealth-UPenn/ditti-research-dashboard/README.md

 - **[Amazon Web Services](https://aws.amazon.com/)**: Our stack is deployed on AWS and uses managed services like [Cognito](https://aws.amazon.com/cognito/) to lock-in scalability and security.

 ## Copyright/License

+Copyright (C) 2025 the Trustees of the University of Pennsylvania.

+Ditti Research Dashboard is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+Ditti Research Dashboard is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details: [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).